-Empirical work has suggested that somatic growth in fisheries follows ecosystem gradients rather than management boundaries (Pörtner and Knust, 2007; Taylor et al., 2018).
+Empirical work has suggested that somatic growth in fishes follows ecosystem gradients rather than management boundaries (Pörtner and Knust, 2007; Taylor et al., 2018).
 The ongoing emphasis on ecosystem-based fisheries management calls for the analysis of fish stocks (ideally in a multi-species context, but also as single species) at meaningful spatial scales, across which changes can be detected.
 Our goal was to investigate the performance a method to improve detection of large-scale patterns in fish growth and apply it to length-at-age data from the Northeast Pacific sablefish.
 Our method determined that the current management scale (three political breaks at national boundaries) is incongruent with the underlying pattern of variation in sablefish growth.
 We discerned that the spatial variation in sablefish growth corresponds well with major oceanographic features, principally the splitting of two major ocean features and the edge of a highly productive zone.
 Below, we discuss the results of the simulation study and provide further guidance on how researchers could apply our proposed method to new datasets.
 We then discuss the results found during the application to northeast Pacific sablefish, with respect to ecosystem concerns.

 4.1 Implications of Simulation Results

 Our GAM-based method indicated tradeoffs between the accuracy of breakpoint detection and resultant coverage probabilities in the estimated growth curve, as well as large differences in the coverage probabilities of fish length at younger versus older ages.
+We find it encouraging that the approach could correctly detect breakpoints for the scenario with overlapping ranges, which is likely more like real-world fish populations than the singular, immediate breakpoints simulated in other scenarios.
+However, the assigned ‘zonation’ of these populations necessarily combined fish with contrasting growth curves into a single dataset for estimation and resulted in a loss in accuracy (coverage probability) for the endpoints of the growth curve.
 Alternate GAM-based methods, such as the clustering approach applied in Winton et al. (2014), have also demonstrated that detecting spatial structure through a spatially explicit process can reveal distinct sub-areas in fish traits (e.g. mortality).
 That study also found that models did not necessarily require explicit ecosystem data (like temperature) to perform as well as models with only spatial information.

-We find it encouraging that the approach could correctly detect breakpoints for the scenario with overlapping ranges, which is likely more like real-world fish populations than the singular, immediate breakpoints simulated in other scenarios.
-However, the assigned ‘zonation’ of these populations necessarily combined fish with contrasting growth curves into a single dataset for estimation and resulted in a loss in accuracy (coverage probability) for the endpoints of the growth curve.
-We suggest the method be used as a tool to guide the identification of general zones between which growth could vary, and not take detected breakpoints as the absolute truth.
+We suggest that our method be used as a tool to guide the identification of general zones between which growth could vary, and not take detected breakpoints as the absolute truth.
 Importantly, suggestions of spatial breakpoints produced by the method should necessarily be considered in the context of the ecosystem, and prior knowledge of how the fishery at hand responds to features (e.g., temperature, depth) which vary with latitude and/or longitude.
 Absent an ecosystem-wide analysis, strong directional trends in any generalized additive term (such as the positive trend with latitude observed here) or a breakpoint at the edge of the study area can be indicative of a change somewhere in the margins and extend the reach of future survey designs.